Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 L series Brushes

-As in the D series, L series models have a fixed side brush until you get to the L40 Ultra model, which has an extending, lifting side brush to reach deeper into corners.
+As in the D series, L series models have a fixed side brush. he L40 Ultra, the L40s Ultra, and the L50 Ultra model, which has an extending, lifting side brush to reach deeper into corners.

-Like most Dreame models, L series robots have a “Floating” all-rubber main brush.
-This brush lifts over carpet and other obstacles to prevent battering the brush or getting stuck.
-The single rubber brush can be swapped out for the TriCut Anti-Tangle brush which is sold separately.
+The single rubber brush can be swapped out for the TriCut Anti-Tangle brush which is usually sold separately.
 The TriCut slices long hair before it can tangle around the brush and is a good addition for users with pets or household members with long hair.
+The L40s Ultra AE and L40s Ultra CE both ship with a TriCut brush, and the L40s Ultra and the L50 Ultra have the detangling DuoBrush that used to be only available on the X series.

 L series Docks

 Except for the L10s Pro Gen 2 (no dock) and the L10s Plus (with only dustbin emptying), all other L models now come with docks that empty the dustbin AND wash and dry the mop pads with a range of days estimated for hands-off maintenance.
-Two models use hot water for faster and more sanitary mop-washing.
+Some newer models use hot water for faster and more sanitary mop-washing (see table below).

 Fast Charging is introduced on the L10s Ultra Gen 2 and becomes a standard feature.